veliswaan/wanderly-travel-agent/TUTORIAL.md

     app.run()
 ```

 That's it.
-Your `agent_with_tools.py` is now cloud-ready — same tools, same Wanderly personality, but now it can run inside an AgentCore container in AWS.
+Your `agent_with_tools.py` is now ready to be deployed in the cloud — same tools, same Wanderly personality, but now it can run inside an AgentCore container in AWS.

 > **Why is the agent wrapped in `get_agent()` here when it wasn't before?**
 >